Opentrons/Protocols/protocols/0d2950/README.md

 Explanation of complex parameters below:
 * `Number of samples`: Specify the number of samples that will be processed.
 Up to 95 samples can be run, leaving room for a control.
+* `P1000 sample tube aspiration height`: Specify the height (in mm) for the P1000 pipette to aspirate when visiting sample tubes.
+Default is 1mm.
 * `MagBead mix speed`: Specify the speed (in ul/sec) to mix mag beads.
 `P1000 aspiration/dispense speed for mag bead transfer`: Specify the aspiration/dispense speed for mag bead transfer of the p1000 pipette.
 * `P20 single GEN2 Mount`: Specify which mount (left or right) to load the P20 single channel pipette.